kaby76/AntlrVSIX/README.md

 If you are just building and running an Antlr application and don't care about editing features (i.e., you don't care for highlighting the grammar, go to def, etc.), then you just use [Antlr4BuildTasks](https://github.com/kaby76/Antlr4BuildTasks).
+Antlr4BuildTasks is a replacement of [Antlr4cs](https://github.com/tunnelvisionlabs/antlr4cs) and the build tool contained in that library.

 ## Nightly build